 Compare heat pump brands in New Zealand at Canstar Blue.
-Mitsubishi Electric, Daikin, Haier, Panasonic and Fujitsu General were compared on Overall Satisfaction, Ease of Use, Functionality, Quietness, Reliability and Value for Money.
+Mitsubishi Electric, Daikin, LG, Fujitsu, Panasonic and Mitsubishi Heavy Industries were compared on Overall Satisfaction, Ease of Use, Functionality, Quietness, Reliability and Value for Money.

 See our Ratings Methodology.

 Our review compares heat pumps on customer satisfaction, so you can discover what other Kiwis think about our compared heat pumps brands before you go ahead and make a purchase.
-Think of it like asking hundreds of your closest mates which heat pump they think is best!
+Think of it like asking hundreds of your closest friends and family which heat pump brand they think is best!

 Respondents rate their satisfaction with their heat pump brands from zero to ten, where zero is extremely dissatisfied and ten is extremely satisfied.
 Brand satisfaction was rated by respondents on the following criteria: